ChDeinert/react-katas/README.md

 ### Linting

 This project uses [prettier](https://github.com/prettier/prettier) so to check that your code is neatly formatted simply run `npm run prettify` or `yarn prettify`.
 Your code will be formatted if needed.

+### Publish Github Pages
+Run `npm run gh-pages` or `yarn gh-pages`.
+The updated Github pages will automatically be published.